indygreg/PyOxidizer/docs/overview.rst

 files produced by ``PyOxidizer`` and turns everything into a binary, typically an executable.

-At run time, an instance of the ``PythonConfig`` struct from the ``pyembed`` crate is created to define how an embedded Python interpreter should behave.
+At run time, an instance of the ``OxidizedPythonInterpreterConfig`` struct from the ``pyembed`` crate is created to define how an embedded Python interpreter should behave.
 (One of the build-time actions performed by ``PyOxidizer`` is to convert the Starlark configuration file into a default instance of this struct.)
 This struct is used to instantiate a Python interpreter.

 The ``pyembed`` crate implements a Python *extension module* which provides custom module importing functionality.
 Light magic is used to coerce the